-MScPT students undertake 5 placements of the equivalent of 6 weeks full-time (210 minimum hours per placement for a total of 1025 or more hours) with community based agencies, companies or health care facilities for practical experience in an area within the physical therapy scope of practice.
+MScPT students undertake 6 placements (minimum 210 minimum hours per placement, generally 4.5 days per week over 7 weeks, for a total of 1025 or more hours) with community based agencies, companies or health care facilities for practical experience in an area within the physical therapy scope of practice.
 Each placement has a full university credit weighting (6 credits).